AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-autotag-api/beta/quickstarts.md

 1. Install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 2. Run `javac -version` to verify your install.
-3. Verify the JDK bin folder is included in the PATH variable (method varies by OS).
+3. Verify that the JDK bin folder is included in the PATH variable (method varies by OS).
 4. Install [Maven](https://maven.apache.org/install.html).
 You may use your preferred tool; for example:

 -   **Windows**: Example: [Chocolatey](https://chocolatey.org/packages/maven).